postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**.
 1. Select **Deploy API**.
-1. Select the branch or version to deploy. <!-- TO DO: UPDATE THIS STEP TO MATCH NEW SCREENSHOT BELOW -->
+1. Select the source to deploy. <!-- TO DO: UPDATE THIS STEP TO MATCH NEW SCREENSHOT BELOW -->
 1. (Optional) If you would like to deploy the schema to a stage after exporting, select **Deploy on a stage**.
 Select the AWS stage to deploy the schema to, and enter a brief description.

     > To deploy your schema, your gateway must have at least one route with a configured integration.